The best microphone for recording vocals will serve home studios, professional musicians, and talented singers. Prices

 The first tube mic in our list comes from Avantone Audio.
-CV-12 has the design, vintage look and “cabernet red-wine” finish that will easily magnetize you.
-It resembles the Sony C800G and AKG C12 but a much more affordable option.
+CV-12 has the design, vintage look, and “cabernet red-wine” finish that will easily magnetize you.
+It resembles the Sony C800G and AKG C12 but it’s a much more affordable option.

 Avantone Audio CV-12 is a multi-pattern condenser microphone with a large diaphragm.
 It offers a total of 9 patterns including cardioid, omnidirectional, figure-8, and six in-between settings.
 With time and experiment, you will find the patterns that work for your recordings.